Best Protein Powder at Costco (2026 Update): Clean, Low-Lead Options Ranked

 - Third-party sports certification

-- Only plant protein to test as truly “clean” in that panel
+- Only plant protein to test as truly "clean" in CR's panel

 Simple Rule for Costco Shoppers

-If you walk into Costco (or any warehouse club) and see MuscleTech mass gainer, Dymatize ISO 100, Optimum Nutrition Gold Standard, or a Body Fortress whey, you’re generally looking at safer bets than untested or “mystery blend” tubs — especially if the alternatives are plant-based mixes with Prop 65 warnings.
+If you walk into Costco and see MuscleTech mass gainer, Dymatize ISO 100, Optimum Nutrition Gold Standard, Body Fortress whey, or Levels Whey Protein, you're generally looking at safer bets than untested or "mystery blend" tubs โ especially if the alternatives are plant-based mixes with Prop 65 warnings.

 Protein Powders to Be Cautious With or Avoid